 The country

 The Democratic Republic of the Congo (DRC, DR Congo) is a country in central Sub-Saharan Africa.
 The country gained its independence from Belgium in 1960; its national capital is Kinshasa.
 The DRC borders the Central African Republic, South Sudan, Uganda, Rwanda, Burundi, Tanzania, Zambia, Angola, and the Republic of Congo.
 The Democratic Republic of Congo covers an area of 2,344,858 square kilometers.
-In 2022, the country had an estimated population of about 108.4 million people, making it the third most populous country in Africa after Nigeria and Ethiopia.
+In 2025, the country has an estimated population of about 118 million people, making it the third most populous country in Africa after Nigeria and Ethiopia.
 The DR Congo is one of the most resource-rich countries in the world and at the same time one of the least developed countries.

 The humanitarian situation